 One must realize the importance and the implication of the fact that the founding fathers of America did not celebrate the Christmas holiday.
 This becomes more evident when we consider that America was founded on godly principles and yet Christmas was not part of it.
 The official celebration of Christmas as a nation is only about 120 years old.
 Christmas even then was not the same as it is today in America.
 The times changed and so did the celebration of Christmas

 Soon other traditions began to develop for the celebration of Christmas.
 The Christmas card was developed and of course, there was Santa Claus.
-Santa Claus has his origin from stories about a Turkish bishop who came to be known as Saint Nicholas.
-He was known for doing good deeds especially involving children.
+Santa Claus has his origin in stories about a Turkish bishop who came to be known as Saint Nicholas.
+He was known for doing good deeds, especially involving children.
 However, Saint Nicholas was actually depicted in paintings as being a tall and serious-looking man.

 Dutch children would put shoes by the fireplace for Saint Nicholas, known as “Sinter Klaas” and leave food out for his horse.
 You may recognize this as the precursor to the practice of hanging stockings and stuffing them with goodies.
 Sinter Klaas was believed to gallop on his horse between the rooftops and drop candy down the chimneys into the shoes.
 Black Peter, Sinter Klaas? assistant, would go down the chimney and leave gifts for the children.
 The Dutch settlers brought their tales of Sinter Klaas to North America where he became known as Santa Claus.
 No one really knew what this fictional character should look like.
 Many versions of Santa Clause appeared in pictures and publications.
 However, Clement Clarke Moore set the record straight with his poem, “The Night Before Christmas.”
 Santa Claus became the jolly elf, as we know him today.
 From that same poem, we also get the flying reindeer that Santa Claus used to fly around delivering his toys to the children